decentralized-identity/trustdidweb-v03/spec/definitions.md

 [[def: eddsa-jcs-2022]]

-~ A cryptosuite defined for [[ref: Data Integrity]] proofs.
-The specification for the cryptosuite can be found here:
+~ A cryptosuite defined for producing a [[ref: Data Integrity]] proof for an unsecured input data document and verifying the [[ref: Data Integrity]] proof of the secured document.
+More information on further operations and applications of the cryptosuite can be found in the specification, here:
 [eddsa-jcs-2022](https://www.w3.org/TR/vc-di-eddsa/#eddsa-jcs-2022)

 [[def: Entry Hash, entryHash]]